 ||ARE NOT GUARANTEED BY THE BANK OR ANY OF ITS AFFILIATES

 All decisions regarding the tax implications of your investment(s) should be made in consultation with your independent tax advisor.

 Research backgrounds of brokers and firms for free by visiting FINRA's BrokerCheck website

 1 Financial professional refers to Financial Consultants (FCs), Investment Counselors (ICs), and High Net Worth Relationship Managers (HNWRMs).
-FCs, ICs, and HNWRMs focus on a full suite of High Net Worth, Jade, Premier and Advance products and services.
-All offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, are offered through HSBC Securities (USA) Inc. and traditional insurance products are offered through HSBC Insurance Agency (USA) Inc.
+All offer bank products through HSBC Bank (USA) N.A, investments, annuities, and variable life insurance products through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.